vidushibindroo/Auto-ml/Documentation/naivebayes_docu.md

 #### utils

-It contains mean, stdev, sigmoid and accuracy_metric, that will return the mean of numbers, standard deviation of numbers, sigmoid number and accuracy percentage, respectively.
+It contains normalize and accuracy_score.

 #### NB